 The City Centre will continue to be the focus for higher density, high quality residential development.
 Outside the CBD, in strategically appropriate locations, planning will take into account the future housing needs of an ageing population and changing household structures.

 RECOMMEDATION

-That Council ADOPTS the Key Principles and Vision Statements as outlined in this report.
+That Council ADOPTS the Key Principles and Vision Statements as outlined in Report CJ143-0708.